arianeziehn/reorder_window_joins/README.md

 ## Repository Structure

 ### src/main/java
-contains the join queries (Case Simulation (see src/test) and Performance Evaluation):
+Contains the join queries (Case Simulation (see src/test) and Performance Evaluation):
 #### Sliding Window Joins (SWJs):
 - SWJClusterT4, contains the code for the cluster evaluation, i.e., a two-way window join $$ [[A X B]^{w_1}_{a.ts} x C]^{w_2} $$ with time propagation of timestamp A between w1 and w2 (_a_) including all its equivalent permutations for a tuple of size 4
 #### Session Window Joins (SeWJs):